John Fendall: Early life and service in East India Company

 Fendall was born on 9 October 1762 in St Andrew Holborn, London.
 He began service in the East India Company in 1778 at the age of 16, before becoming First Assistant to the Collector of Murshidabad, Sir John D’Oyly.
 In 1788 he became Acting Magistrate of Murshidabad, and in 1790, Acting Collector for the East India Company in the Murshidabad district.

 In 1790 he had become Collector of Midnapur and had attained the status of Senior Merchant.
 He returned to London in 1809 for the first time in 31 years.
 The voyage at that time took 5 ½ months to complete.

 Governor of Java

 Fendall returned to Calcutta in 1815 and was informed he had been appointed Lieutenant-Governor of Java, an island the British acquired following the Invasion of Java in 1811.
 On 12 March 1816 by the last advice from Batavia, John relieved a sickly Sir Stamford Raffles as Lieutenant-Governor of Java, an island which is now a part of the Republic of Indonesia.
 Upon his arrival, Fendall was faced with significant administrative arrears and a treasury that was almost depleted, challenges he began to address immediately.
 Fendall ensured that the ailing Raffles continued to receive the courtesies due to the position of Lieutenant-Governor.
-Thomas Otho Travers, an aide-de-camp to Raffles, noted Fendall’s character, describing him as having ‘a mild, placid temper’.
+Thomas Otho Travers, an aide-de-camp to Raffles, noted Fendall’s character, describing him as ‘a man … of a mild, placid temper, gentle, easy and unassuming in his manner, with a sound mind and understanding’.